-Wessex Gardens has a special educational needs co-ordinator (SENCO) who is responsible for the management of provision for children with SEND across the school.
-This post is held by Helen Ruthven who is also the assistant headteacher and inclusion leader and is part of the senior leadership team.
+Wessex Gardens has a special educational needs and disabilities co-ordinator (SENCO) who is responsible for the management of provision for children with SEND across the school.
+This post is held by Antonia Alexandrou who is also the Deputy headteacher and inclusion leader and is part of the senior leadership team.

 Wessex Gardens also has an assistant SENCO who is part of the inclusion team.
-This post is held by Antonia Alexandrou.
+This post is held by Maiko Takemoto.

-Helen Ruthven and Antonia Alexandrou can be contacted on the main school telephone number 0208 455 9572
+Antonia Alexandrou and Maiko Takemoto can be contacted on the main school telephone number 0208 455 9572